vpsfreecz/vpsadminos/docs/user-guide/resources.md

 parameters of the containers themselves.

 What this means is that you can place containers in groups and set *shared* limits.
-On top of that, you set limits on specific containers.
+On top of that, you can set limits on specific containers.
 For example, when you set a limit of 10 GB memory on the *root* group, all containers will be affected by this limit.
 At the same time, you can set a per-container limit to 1 GB, which would give you ten 1 GB containers, or allow you to over-commit.